Urban Terror: History

 Urban Terror started out in 1998 as a planned map pack for Quake III Arena, in which real world environments would be featured.
 It expanded from this idea to a full total conversion featuring realistic weapons and gameplay similar to Action Quake 2.
 Development group Silicon Ice Development was formed in spring 2000 and was made of several international developers, many whom were familiar with modifying Quake III Engine games; hence progress was made quickly.
 When its first version, beta 1.0, was released at QuakeCon 2000, Urban Terror was the realism mod with the most features and graphics completed.

+The development group changed its name from Silicon Ice Development to FrozenSand in 2006; version 4.0 released in January 2007 was the first to contain the FrozenSand logo.

 FrozenSand began development on Urban Terror HD in 2009 and was set to release an alpha version in 2010 but soon abandoned the project and switched engines from idtech3 to Unreal Engine 4 due to licensing complications of idtech3.

+On the 24th August 2016 FrozenSand was officially incorporated as the UK-based company FrozenSand Games Ltd which is the legal entity that owns the Urban Terror intellectual properties.

 The most recent version, 4.3.4, was released on June 21, 2018.

+The development team are currently working on version 5, a total remake of Urban Terror using the Unreal Engine 5.